metabarcoding/obitools4-doc/content/docs/commands/alignments/obiclean/_index.md

 | symbols  | 230 953 |
 ```

-### Remove sequences occurring in less than *k* samples
+### Remove sequences occurring in less than *k* samples (PCRs)

-It can be considered as reasonable to remove a sequence that occurs in less than *k* samples, especially if PCR technical replicates have been realized and several samples of the data set actually corresponds to these technical replicates of a single biological sample.
-By default, the minimum number of samples is set to 1.
-This means that no sequences are discarded by this filter.
-The `-min-sample-count` option allows setting this threshold at an upper value.
+It may be considered reasonable to eliminate a sequence present in fewer than k samples, particularly if technical PCR replicates have been performed and several samples in the dataset actually correspond to these technical replicates of a single biological sample.
+By default, the minimum number of samples is set to 1, meaning that no sequences are rejected by this filter.
+The `-min-sample-count` option can be used to set this threshold to a higher value.
-A value of *2* has already a strong effect:
+A value of *2* already has a significant effect:

 ```bash
 obiclean -r 0.1 \